 What collar should I wear?

 - Forward Point: Is the most traditional collar type.
 It has a pretty narrow spread.
 The Forward point collar has a much smaller distance between the points than other collar styles while the length of the points remains the same.
-It is best suited for round face shape.
+It is best suited for a round face shape.

 - Londoner collar: A collar with a very widespread.
 It looks especially good with larger tie-knots.
 If you want a more modern look, the Londoner collar is a perfect choice.
 It is best suited for oval/angled face shape.